bbc/stump/README.md

 The default configuration for this will simply log to the console, if you would like to configure it you can simply edit your `config.exs` file.
 It is worth noting that you must keep the format as `format: "$message\n"` with whichever logging backend you choose to use otherwise you will get duplication of information.

-For example if you would like to Log to a file the following configuration would be recommended:
+If for example you would like to Log to a file the following configuration would be recommended:

 - First edit your `mix.exs` and add the LoggerFileBackend